troisinfotech/TalentHub/Mobile/README.md

 1. App should have a login screen.
    1. To begin with, import this [Postman Collection](https://www.getpostman.com/collections/31fa78252ece7e079f94) into your local postman installation.
 The Postman collection has three API's.
-      1. Access Token : This API is used to get access token, refresh token and id token.
+      1. `Access Token` : This API is used to get access token, refresh token and id token.
 Access token is valid for one day.
-      1. Profile : This API is used to get logged in user's profile information.
+      1. `Profile` : This API is used to get logged in user's profile information.
-      1. Refresh Token: This APi is used to get new access token after the current on expires.
+      1. `Refresh Token` : This APi is used to get new access token after the current on expires.
    1. From the login screen, get email and password and call Access Token API to get the access token.
    1. Display proper error message if authorization fails.
 1. After getting access token, the user should be navigated to home screen.